OhadR/mongodb-mongoose-ts/README.md

     $ kubectl cp migration_area.js mongo-6b759d6c46-hfqrt:/ohads-scripts-f/mig-script.js

-enter the pod (see above how) and run the script:
+~~enter the pod (see above how) and run the script:~~

     node mig-script.js

+The pod of mongo (in kubernetes) does not have node installed.
+So I use mongo itself to run the script.
+Run this command from the mongo shell, in the mongo pod: (note that the script is different than the one under `/node-scripts`; it was refactored so mongo shell can run it)

+    mongo script-name.js